white-cat-tech/BotNext-UI/README.md

 For more details, check [Issues](https://github.com/ezeslucky/BotNext-UI/issues) and [Pull Requests](https://github.com/ezeslucky/BotNext-UI/pulls).

-## 📜 License
-BotNext UI is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## ⭐ Show Your Support
 If you like this project, give it a **star** ⭐ on GitHub!